 Who is required to annually participate in and report their FEN-related activities?FEN-related professional development is required of faculty, staff, administrators, and Board of Trustee members.

-- Faculty and Administrators should submit FEN-related professional development under category "D. Professional Services" on the Faculty Activities Reporting form (all other categories also provide a place for faculty to check if that activity is FEN-related).
+- Faculty and Administrators should submit FEN-related professional development under category "G. Faculty Development/Community Service" on the Faculty Activities Reporting form (all other categories also provide a place for faculty to check if that activity is FEN-related).

-- Staff (.9 FTE and above) should submit their FEN-related activities on the Staff Activity Reporting form.
-Staff who are less than.9 FTE are still encouraged to participate in FEN-related activities and report these activities on your Professional Development Plan (PDP).
+- Staff (5 FTE and above) should submit their FEN-related activities on the Staff Activity Reporting form.
+Staff who are less than .5 FTE are still encouraged to participate in FEN-related activities and report these activities on your Professional Development Plan (PDP).

 - Board of Trustees member form is currently under construction.